 [HCMC Metro Map (download full resolution image here.]

-Out of all the megacities of Southeast Asia, Saigon is the only city without any form of metro transport.
+Out of all the megacities of Southeast Asia, Saigon is the only city without any form of urban rail transit.
 Even the traffic-dystopias of Jakarta and Manila have a few rail lines between them.

-This will change when the first metro line in Saigon opens sometime after 2020 (sometime being the operative word).
+This will change when the first metro line in Saigon opens sometime after 2020 (sometimes being the operative word).
 In total there are 6 metro lines, 1 light rail, and 2 monorails planned.

 When I was compiling information about proposed Southeast Asia railways I kept a separate file of Saigon metro news.
-It was interesting to see how far back the metro planning goes, and what is planned in the future.
-I found records dated from 2004, and another feasibility study that had a 2-line metro being completed in 2008.
+It was interesting to see how far back the metro planning goes, and what is planned for the future.
+I found records dated from 2004, and another feasibility study that had a 2-line metro being completed in 2008 [

 There are some maps of the future metro which have since become outdated as the plans have changed.
 These maps also left out the tram and monorail lines.